nashebismaily/data-science/README.md

 ## favorite-languages

-Uses k-nearest-neighbors to determine the most popular programing langauges acroos all cities in the US using responses from the top 50 cities
+Uses k-nearest-neighbors to determine the most popular programing langauges across all cities in the US using responses from the top 50 cities

 ## Author